lakal3/VGE/readme.md

 These examples try to pinpoint most important aspects of VGE and it's features.

 - Basic - The most basic sample that you should be able to `go run` if everything is installed ok.
+- Basicn - The most basic sample that you should be able to `go run`.
+These are using new vimgui/vdraw3d modules
 - Cube - A simple cube using the lower level API to draw cube on screen
 - Model - Additional samples on how to load models and manipulate a scene.
 - WebView - Render images in the background and serve them to the web client